-The YP Foundation (YP stands for Youth Parliament) was founded in 2002 by Ishita Choudhary, to address the lack of critical thinking amongst young people on issues of social justice, discrimination and marginalization.
-TYPF addresses these needs by building a cadre of young leaders to take forward the agenda of young people’s sexual and reproductive health (SRHR) by 1) increasing their access to information about SRHR; 2) empowering them to use existing platforms to strengthen engagement between young people, communities, civil society and government actors to influence policies on youth and 3) demonstrating ‘Youth Led Change’ by building young people’s leadership so that they can identify and address their needs.
+The YP Foundation was founded in 2002 by Ishita Choudhary, to address the lack of critical thinking amongst young people on issues of social justice, discrimination and marginalization.
+TYPF addresses these needs by building a cadre of young leaders to take forward the agenda of young people’s sexual and reproductive health (SRHR) by: 1) increasing their access to information about SRHR; 2) empowering them to use existing platforms to strengthen engagement between young people, communities, civil society and government actors to influence policies on youth and 3) demonstrating ‘Youth Led Change’ by building young people’s leadership so that they can identify and address their needs.
 It is a youth-led organization working with youth, especially adolescent girls, from Dalit, Muslim and other marginalized communities.
 It engages young people as peer educators or volunteers across TYPF’s programs, and the communities these groups lead.
 Their programs enable youth to access critical information and services to aid successful, empowering transitions to adulthood.
 Ishita recently stepped down from her role at TYPF as the Executive Director and has been replaced by Manak Matyani, who has 8 years of experience leading youth groups on issues of gender based violence, SRHR and criminalization of alternate sexualities, and as a trained filmmaker with experience in digital storytelling, leadership development and community research design.
-In 2016, he and the program director Vinita Sahasranaman trained a team of 12 young fellows who mobilized 220 girls and boys to do a youth audit; they accessed 48 health services (pregnancy care, counselling, HIV counselling and testing, RTI/STI counselling and testing, contraception services etc.) across 29 health centers ( private, government, non-government and indigenous health providers) in Lucknow.
-They prepared a short report and submitted it to the State Government of UP to highlight their findings about lack of trained staff capacities in health centres, absence on privacy and confidentiality, stigmatization of HIV related services and biases toward un-married youth accessing services such as pregnancy care, abortion and contraception.

-EMpower’s 2nd grant to TYPF will enable 165 girls to acquire leadership skills to lead interventions to enable improved sexual and reproductive health and rights (SRHR), with a focus on reducing restrictions and improving their ability to manage menstrual health.
+EMpower’s 3rd grant to TYPF will enable 330 adolescents to acquire leadership skills to lead interventions to enable improved sexual and reproductive health and rights (SRHR), with a focus on reducing restrictions and improving their ability to manage puberty, menstruation and prevent GBV.